amaltaro/ndcms-docs/README.md

 # ndcms-docs
-Documentation for the CMS Tier3 at Notre Dame
+Documentation for the ND CMS T3 Infrastructure

 # How to use this documentation repository